MrChido/MCTA/cREADME.md

 App creation started

 June 2025:
-New build documented on github, .gitignore and cleanups performed, dates look more like a calendar form, still tending to the app/database connection.
+New build documented on github, .gitignore and cleanups performed, dates look more like a calendar form, still tending to the app/database connection, adjusting the calendar date positions to relate to the shown month.